sadieiq694/software-mini-project/README.md

 * **COVID statistics**: homepage with regional COVID data from https://covid19api.com/

 We use Firebase to host our application.
+View it at https://covid-attestation.web.app/

 **** EMAIL TO ASK ABOUT "ADMIN DASHBOARD" ****